 In this situation, rather than paying me my reasonable fee, they can download a few key documents for free and keep saving their money to build a larger estate to pass onto their children.
 The most important legal documents that a young family requires for basic protection are Durable Financial Powers of Attorney, Advance Health Care Directives, and Wills.

 With these documents, a young family can ensure that checks made out to them are cashed and insurance premiums are paid on time if something causes the incapacitation of one or both spouses.
-In the case of minor children, the Will can be used to nominate the proper guardian of their little ones.
+In the case of minor children, the Will can be used to nominate the proper guardian of their children.
 If the parents don’t nominate a guardian then the court will appoint one without their input.
 And lets be honest, as well meaning as a judge might be, no one is going to understand your family dynamic like you do.
 The Will is also used to transfer assets at the time of death.
 If such a family has an estate valued under $150,000, then often times they can avoid the frustration and expense of probate court all together.
 These documents alone won’t offer the full protection of a Revocable Trust based estate plan, but they do go a long way.

 Finding the proper estate plan for a family or individual is unique to each situation.
 What’s best for one family or individual might not be right for another.
 However, at the end of the day, I would be remiss if I didn’t educate each potential client regarding all of their options.